-- Teachers registered to teach or who have permission to teach pursuant to the Education and Training Reform Act 2006 (Vic) - Principals of government and non-government schools - Registered medical practitioners, nurses and all members of the police force - School counsellors
+- Teachers registered to teach or who have permission to teach pursuant to the Education and Training Reform Act 2006 (Vic) - Principals of government and non-government schools - Registered medical practitioners, nurses and all members of the police force

-12.1 What staff should do if there is an allegation of abuse of a child
+What to do if there is an allegation of abuse by a non-staff member

-Our staff, as Mandatory Reporters, are required to report if, in the course of practicing their profession or carrying out their duties, they form reasonable belief (as defined above) that a child or young person is in need of protection, as a result of physical injury or sexual abuse.
-This report should be made to the relevant Senior Staff Member, Child Safety Officers or Principal.
+Our Teachers, as Mandatory Reporters, are required to report if, in the course of practicing their profession or carrying out their duties, they form reasonable belief (as defined above) that a child or young person is in need of protection, as a result of physical injury or sexual abuse, and the child's parents are unable or unwilling to protect the child from that abuse.
+This report should be made to the relevant Senior Staff Member, School Welfare Committee Member or Principal.

 If it is not possible to report it immediately, then it should be done no later than before ending that person's session of work with our School.
-If the report is made to a Senior Staff Member or Child Protection Officers, they will then notify the Principal.
+If the report is made to a Senior Staff Member or Welfare Committee member, they will then notify the Principal.